Travel Vermont: We're Just Next Door

 Bromley Mountain is in the southwest corner of southern Vermont, making it one of the closest big mountain resorts to the New York metro area and, without question, the closest resort to New York's Capitol Region.
-Bromley is also just 2.5 hours from Hartford and three hours from Boston.
-And as long as we're talking proximity, consider that Bromley Mountain's just a few minutes' drive from Manchester's famous designer outlets and about an hour from Brattleboro.
-Named one of the top ten "art towns" in the book "The 100 Best Art Towns in America" and "The Best Tourist Spot in Southern Vermont," (Valley Advocate, MA).
+Bromley is also just a 2.5 hour drive from Hartford and three hours from Boston.

 With a mountain this challenging, it’s nice to know the drive there is easy.
 Magic’s legendary terrain and authentic Vermont ski experience are less than 200 miles from New York, Hartford, Boston, and Albany.
 Whether coming for a powder day, weekend, or a week-long vacation, Magic is conveniently located in southern Vermont so it’s an easy escape.
 Then when you get here, you’ll find you’ve also escaped the hassle of crowded lift lines and ski slopes—all for some of the best values in New England skiing.